Diabetes insipidus

-Diagnosis is often based on urine tests, blood tests and the fluid deprivation test.
-Despite the name, diabetes insipidus is unrelated to diabetes mellitus and the conditions have a distinct mechanism, though both can result in the production of large amounts of urine.

 Treatment involves drinking sufficient fluids to prevent dehydration.
 Other treatments depend on the type.
 In central and gestational DI, treatment is with desmopressin.
 Nephrogenic DI may be treated by addressing the underlying cause or by the use of a thiazide, aspirin or ibuprofen.
 The number of new cases of diabetes insipidus each year is 3 in 100,000.
 Central DI usually starts between the ages of 10 and 20 and occurs in males and females equally.
 Nephrogenic DI can begin at any age.
-The term "diabetes" is derived from the Greek word meaning siphon.
+The term diabetes is derived from the Greek word meaning siphon.